-The Student Success Center houses academic support, career services and Opportunity Network.
+The Student Success Center houses academic support, advising services, career services, Opportunity Network and TRIO SSS.
 As a department, the Center provides a wealth of services designed to facilitate the success of every USC Upstate student from the first day of class until graduation.